netsoftacademy/50DaysofDevOPs/2024/day37/README.md

 ## Day 37 Terraform (Part -2)

  - Explain the Terraform state
- - Brief Introduction of terraform website portal
+ - Brief Introduction of Terraform Website portal
  - Explain Terraform with Docker
  - Terraform Providers & Resources Hands on
  - Explain the Terraform with AWS